ASN Student Learning Outcomes

 The ASN program offered at the Denver campus is on conditional approval by the Colorado Board of Nursing.
 Full approval was granted to the ASN program offered at the Zona Rosa campus by the Missouri Board of Nursing.
 The Accreditation Commission for Education in Nursing (ACEN)* granted initial accreditation for the NAU Zona Rosa, Missouri ASN program for spring 2009 through spring 2014.
-For more information, please contact the ACEN at 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, (404) 975-5000, www.acenursing.org/.
+For more information, please contact the ACEN at 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, (404) 975-5000, www.acenursing.org.

 Nursing is a career that is in great demand.
 Nursing offers opportunities in multiple settings with individuals, families, and communities.
 The National American University Associate of Science in Nursing degree will provide the student the knowledge and skills necessary to integrate practice theories and concepts from nursing, sciences and humanities when providing comprehensive nursing care in a variety of settings.
 The program will provide competent graduates prepared to take the NCLEX-RN® exam.
 (Completion of the program does not ensure student eligibility to take the NCLEX-RN® exam.
 Students are responsible for meeting eligibility requirements for licensure designated by the Nurse Practice Act and the State Board of Nursing.)

 - Exhibit behaviors and characteristics congruent with the professional role.